One of the most entertaining 2026 World Cup groups delivered across all fronts.

 Netherlands

-Ronald Koeman’s side shared the spoils with Japan in a 2-2 draw in their Group F opener.
+Ronald Koeman’s side opened with a 2-2 draw in their Group F opener against Japan.
 A goalless first period was followed by a thrilling second as the Blue Samurai emerged from the shadows to steal a point in the dying minutes.

 Japan

-The Blue Samurai came twice from behind in the second half against the Netherlands in the group opener, showcasing their ability to upset big sides in high intensity situations.
-Their chances of topping the group isn’t entirely out of question, especially if they step up their game against Sweden on the final matchday.
+Japan came twice from behind in the second half against the Netherlands, showcasing their ability to upset big teams in high intensity situations.
+Their chances of topping the group isn’t entirely out of question, especially if they step up their game against Sweden

 Sweden

-This will be Sweden's first appearance at a World Cup since 2018 after failing to qualify for Qatar.
-Their route to the 2026 edition has been unusual to say the least.
+This is Sweden's first appearance at a World Cup since 2018 after failing to qualify for Qatar.
+Their route to 2026 edition has been unusual to say the least.
 They won none of their six qualifiers, picking up just two points along the way.
 They were ultimately bailed out by their Nations League performance, which earned them a place in the playoffs.

-Victories over Ukraine and Poland earned Graham Potter's side a place at the tournament, and they didn’t disappoint in their opening game against Tunisia.
-A rampant Swedish side made their presence known from the get-go, ultimately firing five past the Eagles of Carthage in a brilliant performance.
+Graham Potter's men didn’t disappoint in their opening game against Tunisia.
+A rampant Swedish side made their presence known from the get-go, ultimately firing five past the Eagles of Carthage in a five-star performance.

 Tunisia